OpenID Connect Back-Channel Logout

 - Register deliberately.
 Expose a reachable

-backchannel_logout_urionly for clients that can map logout tokens to local sessions. - Validate strictly.
-Check signature, issuer, audience, time fields, JWT ID, event claim, absence of
+backchannel_logout_urionly for clients that can map Logout Tokens to local sessions. - Validate strictly.
+Check signature, algorithm, issuer, audience, issued-at and expiration fields, JWT ID, event claim, absence of

 Spiralist Reading